andirman/ASUS-GL553-FX553-EFI/README.md

-# ASUS GL553/FX553 Big Sur EFI
+# ASUS GL553/FX553 Big Sur / Monterey EFI
-* Most Recent and Functional EFI Folder for ASUS GL553/FX553 Series Laptops - Will be Updated On Every New Opencore Release
+* Most Recent and Functional EFI Folder for ASUS GL553/FX553 Series Laptops on Big Sur and Monterey - Will be Updated On Every New Opencore Release
-* EFI can be downloaded on ''Releases'' !
+* EFI'(s) can be downloaded on ''Releases'' !

 # Feature Status:
 * Sleep : Not Working